-19 Candidates put their names forward for the 2024 Bencher Election.
-Two candidates were elected by acclamation.
-An election was held on May 1, 2024 for the ten remaining openings in the City of Winnipeg, Dauphin Central and Northern Electoral Districts.
-Voting took place between April 11 and April 30.
-To learn more, see the results of the 2024 Bencher Election.
+14 Candidates put their names forward for the 2025 Bencher By-election.
+An election was held on June 11, 2025 for two openings in the City of Winnipeg Electoral District.
+Voting took place between May 21 and June 10.
+To learn more, see the results of the 2025 Bencher By-election.

 For questions about the electoral process, please contact Rennie Stonyk at rstonyk@lawsociety.mb.ca.